cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 Only traffic related to discovered APIs is sent to the platform.

-The agent reads the logs written on the file system (\[INSTALL_DIR]/apigateway/events/group-X_instance-Y.log) by the Gateway(s) to get transaction summary:
+The agent reads the logs written on the file system (\[INSTALL_DIR]/apigateway/events/group-X_instance-Y.log) by the Gateway(s) to get the transaction summary:

-* transaction HTTP status
+* Transaction HTTP status
-* transction URLs (frontend / backend API)
+* Transction URLs (frontend / backend API)
-* transaction duration and timestamp
+* Transaction duration and timestamp
-* transaction service called: method (POST / GET...) + uri path
+* Transaction service called: method (POST / GET...) + uri path

-In order to submit details of the transaction, the Traceability Agent reads the Gateway system to get transaction details:
+In order to submit details of the transaction, the Traceability Agent reads the Gateway system to get the transaction details:

-* request/response headers from each API call
+* Request/response headers from each API call

-{{< alert title="Note" color="primary" >}}It is possible to disable the headers sending using the following property:  `output.traceability.agent.apigateway.getHeaders: false.` By default, the property is set to true.
-If the headers collecting is disabled, they will not be visible in Axway AMPLIFY platform observability module, as the Traceability Agent will send only the transaction summary data (status / url / duration / timestamp / transaction service called) to the platform.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}You can disable the headers by using the following property:  `output.traceability.agent.apigateway.getHeaders: false.` By default, the property is set to true.
+If collecting the headers is disabled, they will not be visible in Axway AMPLIFY platform Observability module, as the Traceability Agent will send only the transaction summary data (status / url / duration / timestamp / transaction service called) to the platform.{{< /alert >}}

 Once the information is extracted it is sent to the Axway platform using the TLS encryption.